JohnCosta27/RealTimeTradingSystem/log/logbook.md

 Beginning template for the frontend application with all the dependencies installed.

 ## 24/10/2022
-It has been a while since I have made an alternation on my individual project, I have been poorly and focusing on my other subjects, but now I am back in full force.
-Today:
 - Setup docker file for the hub micro service and a docker compose file to allow for easy deployment and development.
 - Created a diagram for the overall system architecture.